Nigel Lythgoe steps down from So You Think You Can Dance amid assault lawsuits

 “In the meantime, I am dedicating myself to clearing my name and restoring my reputation.”

-Lythgoe vehemently denies the allegations made by Abdul in the Californian lawsuit, which followed claims in a second lawsuit filed by two additional women, according to US reports.
+Lythgoe vehemently denies the allegations made by Abdul in the Californian lawsuit, which was followed by claims in a second lawsuit filed by two additional women, according to US reports.

 Abdul claims she kept silent “due to fear of speaking out against one of the most well-known producers of television competition shows who could easily break her career as a television personality”, the documents said.